 Now, I love open source.
 I don’t love libEGO.
 It’s a messy project.
 The code is near-unreadable, there are almost no useful comments, the whitespacing is peculiar at best, bad at worst, and the formatting is atrocious.
 But it was small and had high coverage density, which made it ideal for experimentation.

 I used a softmax function for choosing the next random move based on a pattern database.
-Every legal position on the board got a score of e^p, where p is the value of the pattern at that position.
+Every legal position on the board got a score of , where is the value of the pattern at that position.
 The denominator of the probability is the sum of those scores for the entire board.
 The numerator is the score of a specific location on the board.

 I tried a bunch of reinforcement learning functions from a recently published paper.
 Testing was a pain.
 Levente was kind enough to lend me access to a 100-node grid.
 I easily ate up every node for days on end.
 I hacked up Python scripts to battle-royale dozens of configurations against each other and spit out statistics.
 It was fun to see the results and analyze the games, but a single mistake could throw out a ton of time, since I’d have to recycle all the tests.